Table of Contents

 If you do not have access to the Internet, you may pay directly to the Canadian embassy, High Commission or consulate closest to your home.

-Note.
-The only acceptable forms of payment outside Canada are online or payment directly to the Canadian embassy, High Commission or consulate responsible for your area.
+Note: The only acceptable forms of payment outside Canada are online or payment directly to the Canadian embassy, high commission or consulate responsible for your area.

-You can find information on fee payment methods outside Canada by visiting the CIC website
+You can find information on fee payment methods outside Canada by

-- Select Pay your fees.
+- Going to Pay your fees.

 You must choose the consular office responsible for your area.